 Face Madness and Corruption… Alone!

-Los Angeles, 1937.
-Fastest-growing city in the world.
-Suicide capital of America.
-By day, a place of blue skies and palm trees.
-By night, a town ruled by the smell of fear.
-The System, a tight-knit conspiracy of cops, crooks, politicians and businessmen, holds L.A. in its grip.
-One lone private detective, equipped with smarts, fists, and just maybe a code of honor, uncovers the town’s secret truths.
-But what happens when you scratch past the veneer of human malfeasance to reveal an eternal evil—the malign, cosmic indifference of H. P. Lovecraft’s Cthulhu Mythos?
+Each is a lone investigator, equipped with smarts, fists, and just maybe a code of honor, uncovering their town’s secret truths.
+But what happens when you scratch the veneer of human malfeasance to reveal an eternal evil—the malign, cosmic indifference of HP Lovecraft’s Cthulhu Mythos?